Semantic Model

 Things represent devices and the sensors and actuators of those devices.
 But one of the purposes of openHAB is to abstract away the specifics of each of the hundreds of supported technologies and APIs so that a light switch is a light switch whether it's controlling a Hue light bulb, a KNX wall switch, or a custom DIY relay that speaks MQTT.
 To provide that abstraction openHAB uses Items.

-There are a fixed set of Item types representing all the different ways that a sensor reading can be represented or a device can be interacted with.
+There are a fixed set of Item types representing all the different ways that a sensor reading can be represented or a device can be controlled.

 The configuration of your Items is where meaning is applied to your devices.

 Items are the main entities that the rest of openHAB works with including Pages, Sitemaps, Rules, and persistence.